nicolas2192/ScoutsPinto/README.md

 # ScoutsPinto
-The following VBA code generates a Word and PDF form given an excel spreadsheet with multiple and unique entries.
+The following VBA code generates a Word and a PDF form given an excel spreadsheet with multiple entries.
 There is an option to send this form by email to any recipient.

-By clicking on "Generar Reportes" the code loops each entry opening the template file and filling it with its corresponding tag info
-There is no entries (rows) nor tags (columns) limit.
-However, notice there should always be one empty column between tags and "Last Generation" column.
+By clicking on "Generar Reportes" the code loops each entry opening the template file and filling it out with its corresponding tag info.
+There is no entry or tag limit.
+However, there should always be an empty column between the last tag and the "Last Generation" column.

 Columns A and B (PDF and Email) should always have either "SI" or "NO".
-Likewise, these two first columns shouldn't be deleted.
+Likewise, these two first columns cannot be deleted.

 ![](Images/main.png)